All Episodes

 alex jones

-Oh, and I gotta say this.
+Oh, and I got to say this.

 I've now met Neil Heslin and his ex-wife.

-Once I saw him in person.
+Those people are real once I saw them in person.

 A lot of anomalies.